leonardobertolani/temperatures/README.md

 # Temperatures

 The scripts in this repo deal with some basic thermodynamics, displaying the rate of change in temperature of objects over time.
 Every script deal with a different problem:
-- *object_environment.py*: this script plot the temperature / time graph of an object cooling or heating in a steady temperature environment.
+- `object_environment.py`: this script plot the temperature / time graph of an object cooling or heating in a steady temperature environment.
-- *object_object.py*: this script plot the temperature / time graph of two object at different temperatures transfering heat to each other.
+- `object_object.py`: this script plot the temperature / time graph of two object at different temperatures transfering heat to each other.
 The heat transfer is only between the two object, no environment is considered.
-- *object_object_environment.py* : this script plot the temperature / time graph of two object at different temperatures transfering heat to each other, surrounded by a steady temperature environment.
+- `object_object_environment.py`: this script plot the temperature / time graph of two object at different temperatures transfering heat to each other, surrounded by a steady temperature environment.

+Also, in the end I present a more general way to compute this problem.